mui/material-ui/docs/pages/blog/remote-award-win.md

 The report includes 150 global experts who are hand-selected for their leadership and expertise in remote working by Remote's judging panel: [Job van der Voort](https://www.linkedin.com/in/jobvo/), [Rowena Hennigan](https://www.linkedin.com/in/rowena-hennigan/), [Chris Cerra](https://www.linkedin.com/in/chriscerra/), and [Ester Martinez](https://www.linkedin.com/in/estermartinez/).

-Mikaila was recognised in the Remote Accelerator category which includes business, HR, and industry leaders actually making remote work happen at scale.
+Mikaila was recognized in the Remote Accelerator category which includes business, HR, and industry leaders actually making remote work happen at scale.

 Regarding MUI's inclusion in the awards, Mikaila shared: